-For some, caffeine has long been considered a necessary evil when the desire to enjoy a good cup of tea arises.
-While the thought of caffeine makes a few tea drinkers feel uneasy, the concept of decaffeinated tea (or coffee) tends to rate even lower.
-This is partly due to the long held belief that decaf products lack flavour due to the same process that removes the caffeine.
+Moreover, while caffeine makes a few tea drinkers feel uneasy, the concept of decaffeinated tea (or coffee) tends to rate even lower.
+This is partly due to the long-held belief that decaf products lack flavour because of a misconception that the decaffeination process removes more than just caffeine.

-What’s more, anything labelled as “decaf” doesn’t mean a complete absence of caffeine.
+Contrary to popular belief, the “decaf” label doesn’t denote a complete absence of caffeine in a product.
 As a rule, decaf brews should only contain about 1-2.5% of the original caffeine content.
 If caffeine is an absolute no-no in one’s diet, then non-caffeinated herbs, fruit infusions, and rooibos tisanes are the best options for a cuppa.

 - Decaffeination by ethyl acetate